mydataglobal/bylaws/README.md

 - Setting the membership fees for the Association for the next fiscal period.

 ## 10.5 Voting in General Meetings

 In the Association’s meetings each individual member has one (1) vote, and each organisation member has four (4) votes.
 The Association’s goal is equal voting power between the two membership classes (individual members and organisation members).
 If the ratio between individual members and organisation members changes, the Association shall update these bylaws to reflect the current ratio.
 The evaluation is conducted yearly and considered in each spring general meeting.

 Members of the Association may delegate their vote(s) to another member.
-Procedures are defined in detail in the Association’s Voting and Elections Regulations.

-Election and voting procedures are defined in detail in the Association’s Voting and Elections Regulations.
+This and other election and voting procedures are defined in detail in the Association’s Voting and Elections Regulations.

 ## 10.6 Remote Participation in General Meetings

 Remote participation in general meetings shall be possible during the meeting through telecommunications or other technical means.
-Further regulations concerning remote participation are to be defined in the voting and elections regulations.
+Further regulations concerning remote participation are to be defined in the Voting and Elections Regulations.

 # ARTICLE 11 – Amendment of Bylaws and Dissolution of the Association

-## 11.1 Bylaw Amendments or Dissolution
+## 11.1 Bylaws Amendments or Dissolution

 Decisions for amendations to these bylaws or the dissolution of the Association require at least three quarters (¾) of votes cast in favour in a general meeting to pass.